 Our CTE Programs offer students excellent hands-on learning opportunities in specific trades.
 These programs often lead to lucrative and desirable careers.
 Due to limited shop/lab space students may be required to complete an application in order to be accepted into a Level II or Level III CTE class.
+A signed Career Objective form is required for students to be enrolled in CTE programs.
 Due to limited capacity, not all Level I students are automatically guaranteed a seat in the Level II classroom.
 The quality of the application, along with recommendations from teachers, past academic performance, attendance, and behavioral conduct will be considered before a student is accepted into a program.
 When there are more applicants than spots available, students may have the option to be put on a waiting list.